Seamus Taylor (Chairperson)

 Kathleen Leader (Secretary)

 Kathleen is a practising barrister, working in the area of criminal law and specialising in constitutional law.
-She has been junior counsel since 2002.
+She has been Senior Counsel since 2018, having previously been Junior Counsel since 2002.

 Eddie is CEO of the Solas Project, which includes the Compass Programme and works with young people in the prison system.
 Eddie also lectures on a part-time basis on the BA Hons Youth Work in DKIT.